dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/text-line-result-item.md

 ### getConfidence

-Returns the confidence of the individual text line recognition result.
+Gets the confidence of the individual text line recognition result.

 ```java
 int getConfidence();